 I find it fascinating that Sperandeo cut his teeth in the fixed-income markets.
 Bond trading isn’t just clipping coupons; for an active trader, it involves managing duration risk, understanding yield curve shifts, and surviving the bid-ask spreads on thinly traded debt instruments.
 As a core stabilization layer of the financial system, the bond market requires you to respect the friction of macroeconomic data points.
 For DIY investors, ignoring bonds often means ignoring the structural gravity of the entire market.

 The reality of trading bonds is that tax drag in non-registered accounts can absolutely erode your total return if you aren’t careful.
 We’ll look at how Sperandeo’s technical triggers apply to fixed income.
-From risk management to psychological discipline, you need a profound respect for the math to survive the fixed-income markets the way he did.
+From risk management to psychological discipline, you need a very specific respect for duration, liquidity, position size, and execution slippage to survive the fixed-income markets the way he did.

 Who is Victor Sperandeo?